Locations:

 You may not know you have low amniotic fluid.
 However, your healthcare provider may suspect it if:

-• You don’t feel your baby move enough.
+• You don’t feel the fetus move enough

-You’re also at an increased risk for low amniotic fluid if you’ve had low amniotic fluid in prior pregnancies.
+Having any of the above conditions or risk factors can make you more likely to have low amniotic fluid levels.
+You’re also at higher risk for low amniotic fluid if you’ve had low amniotic fluid in prior pregnancies.

 What are the complications of oligohydramnios?